Glenn Presnell: Coaching and later years

 Presnell began his coaching career while still paying for the Lions in 1936, when he was hired as head football coach at Lawrence Institute of Technology—now known as Lawrence Technological University—in Highland Park, Michigan.
 He retired as a player after the 1936 season at age 31.
 Presnell worked as an assistant football coach at the University of Kansas in 1937 and then as the backfield coach at Nebraska from 1938 to 1941.
-In February 1942, he became the head football coach and athletic director at Nebraska.
+In February 1942, he became the head football coach at Nebraska.
 The Cornhuskers compiled a record of 3–7 in Presnell's one season as head coach.

 In December 1942, Presnell enlisted in the United States Navy.
 In May 1943, he was commissioned as a lieutenant and assigned to the Navy's physical education training program.
 In 1944 Presnell served as backs coach at the North Carolina Pre-Flight School.
 He spent three years in the Navy.

 In 1954, Presnell returned to coaching as the head football coach for Eastern Kentucky University.
 He held that position from 1954 to 1963.
 He was then athletic director at Eastern Kentucky until his retirement in 1971.

 Presnell died in September 2004 in Ironton, Ohio at the age of 99.
 He had been the last surviving member of the Detroit Lions' inaugural 1934 team.